launchdarkly/c-client-sdk/DOCS.md

 LDNode *LDJSONVariation(LDClient *client, const char *name, LDNode *default);
 ```

 Ask for a JSON variation, returned as a parsed tree of LDNodes.
-The node returned is an internal data structure of the client.
-After examination,
-it must be released by calling `LDJSONRelease()` which will unlock the client.
+You must free the result with `LDNodeFree`.
 See also `LDNodeLookup`.

 ```C
 typedef void (*LDlistenerfn)(const char *name, int update);